OpenSciViz/cloud/README.md

 7. Global Settings are IMPORTANT -- navigate to the left-side-bar of the Admin GUI and click "Global Settings" (directly under "Infrastructure").

   A very large (but searchable) table of configuration items is presented.
 Many of these items must be manually set after the initial management serivce startup, before starting the hypervisor agent service.
 In most cases, (re)setting a Global Settings item requires a restart (or stop-then-start) of the management-server.

-List of essential seetings.
+  List of essential seetings:

   * CIDRs -- management server network, control network, guest VM ... also the CIDRs for secondary storage (see below)

+    The most reliable / functional configuration seems to be a single sunbent for everthing.
+Consequently, be sure to to use the same CIDR and for all but the contro network (which is the link-local 169.254.0.0/16).
+So the management and storage servers IPs, hypervisor host agent IPs, system VMs (private and public IPs) and guest VMs IPs shoukd all reside on the same subnet (10.101.12.0/24 or 172.17.8.0/24, etc.).

-  * Host -- management server host IP ... things are better behaved when this is on the same subnet as the system VMs.
+  * Host -- management server (MS) host IP.
+Again, things are better behaved when this is on the same subnet as the system VMs.

+    Important -- make sure the sysytem VM (manual) patch edit has the proper MS host IP in /var/cache/cloud/cmd\* ...
+See the patch section below.

   * Hypervisor.list -- just KVM

   * System.vm.default.hypervisor -- KVM

   * Secstorage.allowed... -- IMPORTANT "Comma separated list of cidrs internal to the datacenter that can host template download servers"

     If not properly set, the secondary storage VM will fail.
+This should be consistent (same subnet) with all CIDRs.

   * System.vm.use.localstorage -- true